 Yale Forestall would come to places like this to watch the sun set, to be alone.
 Sometimes for days at a time, he’d just sit here at the top of a hogback just like this.
-He’d stay completely still all night, waiting for the sun to rise over the La Plata Mountains just over his shoulder.
+He’d stay completely still all night, waiting for the sun to rise over the La Plata Mountains over his shoulder.
 I could never figure out how he got up on this ridge to begin with.
-He wouldn’t drive.
+He didn’t drive here.
 And it was miles from the ranch trailer he called home.

-His coming and his going and his passing in between the brief span between his birth date and his death date was unremarkable in the way a mystic’s sometimes is while they live on this earth, only to be discovered after their passing as rare and wise.
-The world never gives folks like them any nevermind while they’re here.
+His coming and his going and his passing in between were unremarkable in the way a mystic’s life sometimes is while they live on this earth, only to be discovered after their passing as rare and wise.
+The world seldom gives people like him much attention while they’re here.
 They’re not rich, not particular standouts in any way, except in the way they frame things.
-They see the world, see you and I, without frames. we end up drawn to them because they don’t frame us the way we draw limits around ourselves.
-Their particular talent is non-judgment.
+They see the world, see you and I, without frames.
+We end up drawn to them because they don’t define us the way we draw limits around ourselves.
 And that openness allows them to paint everything in a just-born way.

 I suppose that’s what he was to me: a cowboy shaman, trying to dance with the rest of us while he whispered a message in our ears, one at a time on the dance floor.
 If only we would have listened.

 Mike’s novel, The Dirt: The Journey of a Mystic Cowboy, is available in softcover or eBook formats through Amazon.